 Can you write posts about each age – what you have them do total?
 I am not naturally organized, so this would help me implement gradually.

-I’ve always believed it has more to do with ability than age.
-Some of my children were ready to use the stove at eight or nine and others I’ve felt needed more time to mature.
+When it comes to chores, I’ve always believed it has more to do with ability than age.
+Some of my children were ready to use the stove at eight or nine.
+Others needed more time to mature.
 Only you know what your child is capable of doing when it comes to chores.

 I’m sharing with your our family’s chore list.
 Remember, because the two-year old can do the chores on the list doesn’t mean she does all the chores on the list.
 I use the list as a guide when it comes to assigning chores.
 Each child does one to two age appropriate chores each day depending on the size of the job.

 Toddler Chores (ages 2 and 3)